 In the dependsOn section, we can see a service plan.
 But before I define that I'm going to show you how we can test our template before deploying it.
 If I go to my PowerShell window, which I've already logged into Azure and enter Test AzResourceGroupDeployment, I'm prompted for the parameter appname, which I'll supply, called howdeploywebapp.
 It's returned with an invalid template error.
 It's complaining that it doesn't have an appServicePlan1.

 Okay, so I need to back in the resources section and I will add a service plan and I will also add another parameter called planname.
 I can use that parameter everywhere I've got appServicePlan1, and that is even within the app service itself, like in this concat function.
 As you can see, functions, parameters and variables are used within square brackets.
+The error in the concat function indicates a missing comma.
 Right, so I'll save that.
 Just notice here that the location is picked up from the resource group.

 Hallam is a software architect with over 20 years experience across a wide range of industries.
 He began his software career as a Delphi/Interbase disciple but changed his allegiance to Microsoft with its deep and broad ecosystem.
 While Hallam has designed and crafted custom software utilizing web, mobile and desktop technologies, good quality reliable data is the key to a successful solution.
 The challenge of quickly turning data into useful information for digestion by humans and machines has led Hallam to specialize in database design and process automation.
 Showing customers how leverage new technology to change and improve their business processes is one of the key drivers keeping Hallam coming back to the keyboard.